-Spain's socialist leader quits after party's worst-ever election
+Spain's Socialist leader quits after party's worst-ever election

 MADRID Spain's Socialist opposition leader Alfredo Perez Rubalcaba said on Monday he was stepping down after the party had its worst-ever election result on Sunday with an upstart rival leftist group grabbing 8 percent of the vote.

-Recession-weary voters, unhappy with public-sector wage cuts, layoffs and corruption scandals also punished the ruling centre-right People's Party.
+Recession-weary voters, unhappy with public-sector wage cuts, layoffs and corruption scandals also punished the ruling center-right People's Party.

 "It's clear that we haven't regained voters' confidence," Rubalcaba said in a televised news conference.
 "There has to be new leadership that takes on change."